goccmack/gogll/Readme.md

 * `gogll v0` was a bootstrap compiler implemented by a [gocc](https://github.com/goccmack/gocc) lexer and parser.

 # Features considered for future implementation
+1. Tokens suppressed by the lexer, e.g.: code comments.
 1. Better error reporting.
 1. Better documentation, including how to traverse the binary subtree representation (BSR [Scott et al 2019](#Scott-et-al-2019)) of the parse forest as well as on disambiguating parse forests.